gargpriyank/IBM-Edge-Workshop/docs/ieam42-agent-deploy.md

-# IBM Edge Application Manager (IEAM) 4.2 Agent - Installation
+# IEAM 4.2 Agent Installation

 This page contains the bash commands to automate the deployment of the IEAM 4.2 agent.
 As depicted in the figure in below, the script executes the following steps sequentially: